M Morel est souffrant et il n'y aura pas de cours de traductologie demain matin.

 The events of Bloody Sunday strengthened the Irish Republican Army in Northern Ireland.
 It was well-known in Northern Ireland that the men killed had been unarmed, and often shot in the back in cold blood, and this fact, along with government and media insistence that the shooting was done in self-defence, made it seem to many that only a military or paramilitary option was open for defending Catholic nationalist interests in Northern Ireland.
 In his speech, Cameron confirms this, saying that Bloody Sunday “strengthened the provisional IRA”.

-25 years later, when it had become apparent to all sides that a military victory was highly unlikely, there were the beginnings of negotiations for a peace agreement.
+Twenty five years later, when it had become apparent to all sides that a military victory was highly unlikely, there were the beginnings of negotiations for a peace agreement.
 The question of Bloody Sunday came to be very important.
 Many Republicans were not prepared to negotiate as long as the official position of the British government was that these killings were justified.
 The whole future of the very fragile peace negotiations might have been threatened.

 There had been a campaign for justice for many years by families and supporter of those killed, but there was a technical problem: it is not normally possible to open a new inquiry once an inquiry on a given event has reached its conclusions.
 A special dispensation was obtained to open a new inquiry, under the leadership of Lord Saville.
 The inquiry lasted twelve years, partly because hundreds of witnesses had seen the people shot (since the events took place below blocks of flats).
 The result showed that the people killed were not armed and were not threatening the soldiers in any way.

 David Cameron had inherited this situation, and his priority was, naturally, damage limitation.
 There are still very small paramilitary groups uninterested in the Good Friday process, and any attempt to block the conclusions of the inquiry could have been dangerous.
-He decide on a formal, public apology, hoping thus to close this chapter in history.
+He decided on a formal, public apology, hoping thus to close this chapter in history.
 The apology did not, in fact, quite close the chapter, in that there are campaigns for the soldiers who carried out the murders to face criminal charges.

-Cameron’s position is unenviable, since the Saville Report made it clear that the victims of Bloody Sunday were executed in cold blood, and the question must therefore be raised as to how it was possible for the first inquiry under Lord Widgery to exonerate the soldiers involved.
+Cameron’s position was unenviable, since the Saville Report made it clear that the victims of Bloody Sunday were executed in cold blood, and the question must therefore be raised as to how it was possible for the first inquiry under Lord Widgery to exonerate the soldiers involved.
 Cameron concentrates then on presenting the events of that Sunday as wholly exceptional.
 British troops he says are “the finest in the world”, and over the thirty years or so that British soldiers were in Northern Ireland, they deserve “honour” not reprobation.
 They showed, in general, according to Cameron, “enormous courage and professionalism”.
 He further argues that it is the work of the large number of troops who were in Northern Ireland which made the peace process after 1998 possible.

 In this way, Cameron replies in advance to the arguments that will be put forward by Irish nationalists, who will consider that Bloody Sunday was certainly an extreme case, but that the logic was wholly typical of British forces in Northern Ireland, backing up anti-Catholic racism and a Northern Irish statelet which the nationalists consider to be illegitimate and temporary.

 Cameron ends his speech by expressing the hope that this clear apology will “mark the moment where we come together in this House and in the communities we represent to acknowledge our shared history, even where it divides us.”
-That is, he expresses a wish that truth and reconciliation can be attained, and that the Good Friday process can continue and relations improve.
-In 2019, there are still a number of Catholic and Protestant neighbourhoods in Northern Irish cities divided by “peace walls” so it is clear that there is still work to do to unite Catholics and the Protestants which the British army was aligning itself with.
+That is, he expresses a wish that truth and reconciliation can be attained, and that the Good Friday process can continue, and relations improve.
+In 2020, there are still a number of Catholic and Protestant neighbourhoods in Northern Irish cities divided by “peace walls” so it is clear that there is still work to do to unite Catholics and the Protestants who the British army was aligning itself with.

 (1, 3 context)

 The second document is quite different in form.
-It is a mathematical puzzle, presented as a « paradox ».
-How can one follow the instructions ?
+It is a mathematical puzzle, presented as a “paradox”.
+How can one follow the instructions?
 It is mathematically impossible to do so.
 Because of this, the intention of the diagram is no doubt humorous.

-Why must there must be no hard border between Northern Ireland and the Republic of Ireland?
+Why must there be no hard border between Northern Ireland and the Republic of Ireland?
 Although the military conflict has almost completely ceased, the Irish nationalists in the North and in the Republic still wish, by political means, to work for the eventual reunification of the whole Ireland, since they see the 1920 partition as a colonial carving up of the island, caused by colonial settlements going back centuries, in a process which imposed Protestant domination on an island which held a Catholic majority.
 The lack of a real visible border at the moment is very important to nationalists, seeing that the militarized border before 1998 was felt as an insult to Irish national aspirations.

 Loyalists also are not keen for a hard border (with customs barriers, passport controls etc) to return.
 From a practical point of view, many thousands of people cross the border every day simply to go to work, and also, if a hard border were to encourage those nationalists who have not abandoned armed struggle, this would be a negative.